dell/csm-docs/content/docs/authorization/deployment/_index.md

    ```

 2. Edit the following parameters in samples/secret/karavi-authorization-config.json file in the CSI driver and update/add connection information for one or more backend storage arrays.
->Note: In CSI PowerFlex, edit the following parameters in samples/karavi-authorization-config.json

   | Parameter | Description | Required | Default |
    | --------- | ----------- | -------- |-------- |